Ariana Low, Ph.D.

 PRODUCT DEVELOPMENT PRINCIPAL FORMULATION SCIENTIST

 Ariana Low is a Product Development Principal Formulation Scientist at Catalent’s Schorndorf Germany facility.
-She received a degree in Pharmacy and has also earned an industrial Ph.D. at the National University of Singapore in conjunction with AbbVie Inc.
+She received a degree in Pharmacy and has also earned an industrial Ph.D. with focus on hot-melt extrusion of amorphous solid dispersions at the National University of Singapore in conjunction with AbbVie Inc.

 Ariana specializes in formulation development of solid oral dosage forms.
 She helps bring molecules from Phase 1 to scale up and production by applying development tools employing Quality-by-Design principles from the ICH guidelines as part of the quality risk management system.
-Discover what drives her passion for formulation development, excipient optimization and quality assurance.
+Discover what drives her passion for formulation development and quality risk management.

-She also leads a team of 10 technicians for the daily running of the laboratory and overseeing technical trials and GMP production in the pilot-scale area.
+She also led the team of technicians and was overseeing technical trials and GMP production in the pilot-scale area last year as an interim position.

 Get to know this Catalyst in research development.